probonopd/KeypadSim/README.md

 The `ScanMode` enum configures how the simulated keypad interacts with the controller:

-- `ROWS_PULSED_COLS_READ`: The controller pulses the rows LOW and reads the columns.
+- `ROWS_PULSED_COLS_READ`: Use this if your controller (the device using the simulated keypad) pulses the rows LOW and reads the columns.
-- `COLS_PULSED_ROWS_READ`: The controller pulses the columns LOW and reads the rows.
+- `COLS_PULSED_ROWS_READ`: Use this if your controller pulses the columns LOW and reads the rows.

 Specify the scan mode when constructing the `KeypadSim` object: